vanvalenlab/kiosk-imageJ-plugin/README.md

 The `kiosk-imageJ-plugin` is a ImageJ 1.x plugin for easily processing images with an existing DeepCell Kiosk from within ImageJ.

+Please see our [introductory repo](https://github.com/vanvalenlab/intro-to-deepcell) for an overview of the DeepCell ecosystem.

 ## How to install

 1. Download the [latest JAR file](https://github.com/vanvalenlab/kiosk-imageJ-plugin/releases/download/0.3.2/Kiosk_ImageJ-0.3.2.jar).